riyadhctg/parking_system/README.md

 ## How to run
 ### Basic
- - The following command will run the application with default input provided with the assignment.
+ - The following command will run the application with default input.
 It is stored at project root as example_input.txt
 ```
 # Run docker image - this will run the
 docker run parking-system-riyadh